 Running a Plex

-- 2. If you are running the plex offensively, you must kill any NPCs in the plex before the timer will count down.
+• If you are running the plex offensively, you must kill any NPCs that spawn inside the plex.

 You Should Know